Yoshkar-Ola is a city in Russia, the capital of the Mari El Republic. It is situated on the banks of the Malaya Kokshaga River.

 Cultural heritage of Yoshkar-Ola reflects different historical periods of the formation of the city, from the early stages of urban development of the 18th century to the buildings of the middle of 20th century.
 Almost all the architectural monuments are concentrated mainly in the historic center of the city.

-At the present time there are four parks in Yoshkar-Ola.
+There are four parks in Yoshkar-Ola.
 The main one is the Central park of culture and rest, a popular place of citizens and guests of the city.

 The square was opened on November 4, 2007 in the center of Yoshkar-Ola, in front of the Government House and City Hall.
 The area includes the complex of office buildings, National Gallery of Art, the Tsar Cannon monument, the monument to the city’s founder Obolensky-Nogotkov, the monument to Leonid, Bishop of Mari.
 Also the place is known for “Mari Chimes” - the clock tower, symbolizing the Christian faith.